Cape independence: Support

+CapeXit, an NGO gathering signed mandates in support of independence has claimed to have garnered over 820,000 signatures of registered Western Cape voters.
+The legitimacy of this figure is disputed.

+Western Cape Electoral results

-Arguments used by proponents
+Arguments used by supporters

-Proponents of Cape Independence advocate for the secession of the Cape from South Africa along numerous lines:
+Proponents of Cape independence advocate for the secession of the Cape from South Africa along numerous lines:

 Cultural

-The Cape region is demographically distinct from the rest of the country: with the first language of most inhabitants being Afrikaans, the region being much more ethnically diverse and with the largest ethnic group being Coloureds.
+The Cape region is demographically distinct from the rest of the country: with the first language of most inhabitants being Afrikaans, the region being much more racially diverse (however not ethnically diverse) and with the largest racial group being Coloureds.
 This blend of groups and culture has given the Cape a unique cultural heritage such as the Kaapse Klopse minstrel parades or Cape Malay cuisine.

 Economic

-Proponents of independence argue that an independent Cape would fare much better economically.
-Currently only the Western Cape and Gauteng provinces are net contributors to the state's fiscus, with the Western Cape only getting back 45% of tax money collected in the province.
-Proponents also argue that the current economic policies of South Africa are stifling growth and development, and that an independent Cape, with its more economically liberal ideology, would hence be better off.
+Proponents have argued that the current economic policies of South Africa are stifling growth and development, and that an independent Cape, with a more economically liberal ideology, would be better off.

 Ideological

 The Western Cape is the only province in the country never to have voted for the ruling ANC in a majority.
 It is also the only province that has a provincial government not controlled by that party.
 The greater Cape region traditionally draws substantial support for the DA, with the more liberal party drawing strong support from Coloureds, and more generally from people with English or Afrikaans as a first language.
-Proponents argue that the Cape gets an unfair deal being subjected to policies and an ideology that it routinely rejects at the ballot box; this grievance is especially highlighted in the 2019 elections where parties that advocate for BEE and land reform, the ANC and EFF, jointly attained their largest ever share of the vote, at 73.1%, in the other eight provinces of South Africa in stark contrast to the Western Cape.

 Non-racialism

-Some proponents of independence claim that the race-based laws implemented by the national government unfairly discriminates against most inhabitants of the Western Cape.
-Coloured leaders such as Fadiel Adams state that under the current Broad-Based Economic laws, coloured people are unfairly discriminated against with national demographic quotas (nine percent) being imposed on a region where coloureds make up the majority.
-Proponents campaign on making an independent Cape non-racial where race based laws are outlawed.
+Proponents argue that race-based laws, such as Black Economic Empowerment (BEE)—which is a policy aimed at addressing the inequalities created by apartheid implemented by the national government—unfairly discriminate against most inhabitants of the Western Cape.
+Coloured leaders such as Fadiel Adams state that under the current BEE laws, coloured people are unfairly discriminated against.
+As national demographic quotas (nine percent) are imposed upon a region where coloureds make up the majority.

+Proponents campaign on making an independent Cape non-racial where race-based laws (and even racial categories) are outlawed.
+Opponents have argued that Cape Independence is merely a white supremacist movement which aims to provide the Western Cape to white westerners.